 4. Stay hydrated

-5. Listen to yourself
+5. Listen and learn

 6. Find your rhythm